LAFF1/SQLAlchemy/README.md

 ## Temperature Observations

-Temperature observations returns the minimum, average and maximum temperatures for a date.
-There are two paths the first provides a json response for a year beginning with the date that is entered.
-The second allows a date range to be selected, and provides a json response for each date in the range.
-If a date is not entered or is invalid - and error message is returned and the date and/or date range may be corrected and requested again.
+Temperature observations returns the minimum, average and maximum temperatures for a date or a range of dates.
+There are two paths, the first provides a json response for a year beginning with the date that is entered.
+The second allows a date range to be selected and provides a json response for each date in the range.
+If a date is not entered or is invalid - an error message is returned and the date and/or date range may be corrected and requested again.

 12 month period beginning with date entered:      Response
 ![image](https://user-images.githubusercontent.com/98897041/169853271-9057aab1-03dc-4415-825b-bc7231b96ffc.png)